finarly/Notes/In_progress/Exam prep.md

 ### quoting

-Optionally condigure whether dbt should quote databases, schemas, and identifiers when resolving a {{ source () }} function to a direct relation reference.
+Optionally configure whether dbt should quote databases, schemas, and identifiers when resolving a {{ source () }} function to a direct relation reference.

 models/<filename>.yml
 ```